BrickBot/BrickBot.github.io/index.md

 or updating documenation, converting text files to Markdown, setting up wikis, or updating code to work with the latest host platforms.

-The initial 50+ projects collected under this BrickBot organization on GitHub were found and gathered by Matthew Sheets.
+The initial 60+ projects gathered under this BrickBot organization on GitHub were collected by Matthew Sheets.

 ## Disclaimer